-Google's Green ICT Update
+Google's Green ICT Updates

 Edge gear (clients, etc.) already represent about half of ICT GHG emissions and will approach three-fifths by 2020.
 (01:20).
 This is not new data, but reminds us that Green ICT has to focus on the edge, as well as the facilities/telecom infrastructure, to have maximum impact.
 See Vertatique's inventory of 12 billion edge devices.